 Many research topics are interdisciplinary and the disciplinary focus will determine the appropriate tools to use to locate information.

-For example, for the question: What is the relationship between women's fashion magazines and anorexia?you could look within the following fields:
+For example, for the question: How have dolphins adapted to climate change? you could look within the following fields:

 Make sure you understand the basics of your topic.
 If it is new to you, familiarize yourself with the basic terms, people, events, statistics and foundational information.